-- Is prior authorized by the Medicaid Agency to provider intermittent nursing services when no home health agency exists in the area a client resides; - Is unable to contract with a Medicare-certified home health agency; - Submits a completed, signed Core Provider Agreement to the Medicaid Agency; and - Has an RN home health taxonomy on their provider file.
+- Is prior authorized by the Medicaid agency to provider intermittent nursing services when no home health agency exists in the area a client resides. - Is unable to contract with a Medicare-certified home health agency. - Submits a completed, signed Core Provider Agreement to the Medicaid agency. - Has an RN home health taxonomy on their provider file.

 Important!
-Please notify the Medicaid Agency within ten days of any change in name, address, or telephone number (see Important Contacts).
+Notify the Medicaid agency within ten days of any change in name, address, or telephone number (see Resources Available).